Books For Treats

 Our experience is that kids, as well as their parents, are thrilled by receiving books for treats.
 They are much more enthusiastic than we have ever seen them when we gave candy.
 We have witnessed many children running to the sidewalk waiving a new treasure yelling, “Mom, look!
 I got a book!”
 We also see a group of kids standing on the sidewalk showing each other their books.
 We heard one girl greet a friend coming from the other direction “Hey, this house gives books!
 Cool!”

-When asked what she thought of Books For Treats, seven-year-old Alana said, “I like books better than candy.
+When asked what she thought of Books for Treats, seven-year-old Alana said, “I like books better than candy.
 A book lasts a long time and candy is gone in a bite!
 And I can sit on my daddy’s lap and read the book over and over with him.”

 “I offered books this Halloween.
 Two children were so excited they left their sacks of candy at the door and took off with the books — they had to come back later and retrieve their candy (and they thanked me again for the books).
 Some of the older kids wanted to know if they could have more than one book.